wsick/Fayde.DataVis/doc/Axis.md

         * Linear: If horizontal, x-range: [0, ActualWidth]; if vertical, y-range: [ActualHeight, 0]
         * Polar: x-range: [0, ActualWidth]; y-range: [ActualHeight, 0]

 NOTE: Some scales may have extra functionality.
-As an example, Ordinal has `GetBandSize`.
+As an example, Ordinal has `GetBand`.

 * `AxisPresenter` is responsible for presenting the visuals for an axis.
 For a horizontal linear axis, this may include tick marks and a horizontal line.
 Each `AxisPresenter` can be styled in a theme or through a style.